NazemMahmud/symfony-scraping/README.md

 # TODO:
 - check with sending extra header to find out for the POSt request
 - CRUD
 1. Create DB and connect with PHPMYADMIN
    1. Dockerfile, env & compose file updated for migration; initial migration done
-4. Error Log / Handler: Custom exception classes and Logger are used for error handling and to store error details
+2. Error Log / Handler: Custom exception classes and Logger are used for error handling and to store error details
+3. Redis: for index API
-5. Turnover Database
+4. Turnover Database

 # Next Todo: